- Why did I learn Python?

-In spite of its popularity, python is not the first language of choice for building mobile apps.
+In spite of its popularity, Python is not the first language of choice for building mobile apps.
 Sure frameworks like Kivy do exist that support building mobile applications.
-However companies and developers still prefer Android, Swift, React Native or Flutter over using Python.
+However companies and developers still prefer Android, Swift, React Native or Flutter over Python.

 I am sure the above disadvantages are crucial.
 But are they crucial enough to not learn this beautiful language?
 Not all of them.

-If you aspire to become a mobile app developer, probably python shouldn’t be the language of your choice.
+Python is not for you if you aspire to become a mobile app developer.
 Go with something that is being heavily used in the current market for building mobile apps - React Native or Android and Swift.

-But with today’s electronics capabilities where compute and storage have become so cheap, execution speed and memory consumption are not really much of an issue.
+Slower execution times are an issue, but with today’s electronics capabilities where computation and storage have become so cheap, execution speed and memory consumption should not be the first thing you should worry about(definitely not, if you are a beginner).
 Sure it is important to be aware of these issues so that you can take the right course of action during your application development process.
-But IMHO, these are very small trade-offs to experience the huge amount of advantages and opportunities that python brings your way.
+But they are very small trade-offs to experience the huge amount of advantages and opportunities that Python brings your way.

 So it’s your choice.
-If python is for you, we are here to help you along the way.
+If Python is for you, I am here to help you along the way.